 Storage units, on the other hand, can range in size.
 Our smallest units are 5’ x 5’ but have higher ceilings than our locker units.
 We also offer 10’ x 10’ medium units and our largest unit at 10’ x 30’.
 That’s big enough to store the furniture of a multi-bedroom home.

-Another big difference between storage lockers vs. units is the cost.
+Another big difference between storage lockers vs. storage units is the cost.
 The larger the unit, the higher the monthly rent usually.
 In most cases, locker storage is your most cost-effective storage option.
 If you’re on a budget, a locker might be the best call.

 If you have a higher locker unit, you may need to bend down to move your boxes into it or carry them up a short ladder.
 Compare that to a storage unit, where you can easily walk directly into it to store your boxes.